-- Teachers to provide a timetable of lessons and expectations of work to be completed. - Work to be photocopied and delivered to homes no later than 10:00a.m.
-Monday, or the first day of the week - Short recorded sessions to be no longer than 8 mins. - Maths and English timetable Year 2 4 subject to change
+- Teachers to provide a timetable of lessons and expectations of work to be completed. - Work to be photocopied and delivered to homes on the Friday before the work is due to be completed, clearly labelled with the correct day - Short, recorded lesson inputs and related activities assigned. - Maths and English timetable Year 3 4 subject to change

-Groups 9.30-10 Break 10.15- 10.45 Break 11-11.30 PM A Reading English Mathematics Non-core activities
+Groups 9.00 - 9.30 Break 9.45-10.15 Break 10.30 -11.00 PM A Reading English Mathematics Non-core activities set on Purple Mash